jci-public/numerics/README.md

 #### Base Units
 The concept of a base unit is the foundation of this implementation and is derived from the standard: [International System of Quantities](https://en.wikipedia.org/wiki/International_System_of_Quantities).
-In this system of quantities, every phsyical unit resolves into the SI base units.
+In this system of quantities, every physical unit resolves into the SI base units.
 For instance, the pressure unit of Pascal resolves into the expression "m ^ -1 * kg * s ^ -2".
-It is important to note that these base units themselves cannot containe algebraic expressions as they always have an offset of zero and a factor of one.
+It is important to note that these base units themselves cannot contain algebraic expressions as they always have an offset of zero and a factor of one.
 For units to be commensurable with one another, they must share equivalent base units.
 This implementation supports fractional powers m ^ (1/3) for representing various mathematical modeling units and therefore supports a small cumulative tolerance of 0.01 to determine when two units are commensurable (m ^ 0.333) is commensurable with (m ^ 0.334) and therefore are convertible.